 Applications

 The Model 5682's primary application is to interconnect audio channels associated with two independent networks, one that supports ST 2110 and the other Dante.
 The source and destination of these audio channels would typically be other equipment such as mixing consoles, broadcast or production crosspoint switchers, matrix intercom systems, or digital audio processing units.
 The Model 5682 can also perform effectively on the same local area network (LAN), interconnecting independent ST 2110 and Dante audio channels.
-Each implementation, ST 2110 or Dante, can have its own Leader Clock (sync reference), bit depth, and sample rate.
+Each implementation, ST 2110 or Dante, can have its own Leader Clock (sync reference) and bit depth.
 Sample-rate conversion (SRC) logic within the Model 5682 ensures that the audio signals can pass between the two implementations with minimal degradation in performance.
 The Model 5682's ST 2110 and Dante network interfaces are electrically isolated and share no non-audio data, minimizing the risk of security issues.
 Only uncompressed PCM digital audio signals pass, by way of the SRC logic, between the two network interfaces.

 The Model 5682 can be effective when used in both fixed and mobile applications.
 Ideal uses would include stadiums, live-event venues, media production studios, mobile production trucks or trailers, and education facilities.
 As the number of facilities that utilize both ST 2110 and Dante-compliant equipment increases so does the need to interconnect them.
 Maintaining isolation between these two network implementations can be important for reasons of both signal integrity and security.